SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 # What API to use?

-When partners build an online application, or a one-off integration, the first question I usually get is “what APIs are available?”.
+When partners build an online application, or a one-off integration, the first question I usually get is "what APIs are available?".

 I generally respond with we support both SOAP and REST web services.
-And then their follow-up question is generally “which API should I use?”.
+And then their follow-up question is generally "which API should I use?".
 The answer is, well it depends.

 Our REST and SOAP APIs have different authentication and data access techniques, and which one you chose really depends on the type of integration you are building.
 This article highlights some of the differences of each, with respect to SuperOffice, and aims to clarify which API you should use.